strapi/strapi/docs/docs/docs/01-core/configuration/00-intro.md

 Contains plugin configurations, with each root-level value the id of a plugin, for example, 'users-permissions'

-IMPORTANT: Plugins is an exception to the normal namespacing in config.get().
-An example plugins.js file has this shape:
+IMPORTANT: Plugins are not loaded like other Strapi configurations into the `plugins.` namespace, because they are loaded during the module loading.
+That means that in an example plugins.js file like below, its values are accessible at, for example, `strapi.config.get('plugin::graphql.endpoint')`

 ```
 module.exports = () => ({